The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Polk County?

-Polk County, North Carolina has 2 public high schools, along with 1 middle schools and 4 elementary schools.
+Polk County, North Carolina has 2 public high schools, serving approximately 648 students.

 What is the largest school district in Polk County?